jsorpraseuth/ci-jenkins/README.md

 # ci-jenkins
-Setting up continuous integration using Jenkins
+Setting up continuous integration using Jenkins on AWS